 Maryse Ceha has been painting ever since she was little.
 As a child she diverged from the beaten track of acrylic and oil paint by experimenting with sand and gravel on a blank canvas.
 Inspired by the pureness of nature and different cultures, her work was raw and imperfect, maybe even never finished.

 As an autodidact artist and driven by a strong desire to create Maryse started painting full-time in may ’21 in her atelier in the heart of Amsterdam.
-Her work was polished and laminated in layers of epoxy resin.

 “I observe and feel and that is how I paint.
 I choose the colors and materials in advance and then follow my intuition.
 The canvas guides me while the shape is still in the unknown.
 Sometimes I want to find a certain stillness in my paintings and other times I want to create a cry for attention”

 Maryse likes to experiment with colors, tones and texture.
 Inspired by the endlessness of the horizon and the elements of nature like the reflections in water and the changing organic textures of sand.